-- The learning outcomes of the PSP are appropriate for level 7, according to the European and National Qualifications Framework for Higher Education - The Quality Assurance Policy is sufficiently communicated to all parties involved - The academic unit established a Quality Assurance Policy (QAP) document that includes a commitment of the academic unit for its implementation, its continuous improvement - The QAP document is publicly available in the website of the PSP in the Greek language - Quality goals are partially paired with the suitable KPIs this is an issue also reported in Document A18 from previous evaluations (R3.3 The academic personnel of IHU should be more clearly involved in the establishment of quality goals and relevant KPIs)
+- The learning outcomes of the PSP are appropriate for level 7, according to the European and National Qualifications Framework for Higher Education.

+The Quality Assurance Policy is sufficiently communicated to all parties involved

+- The academic unit established a Quality Assurance Policy (QAP) document that includes a commitment of the academic unit for its implementation, its continuous improvement

+- The QAP document is a 3-page file (A2 document) that is publicly available in the website of the PSP and is being provided in the Greek language

+- Quality goals are partially paired with the suitable KPIs - this is an issue also reported in Document A18 from previous evaluations (R3.3 The academic personnel of IHU should be more clearly involved in the establishment of quality goals and relevant KPIs)

-- The graduates of this PSP are expected to enhance their competencies and seek a position of professional maturity - The program director and program manager were passionate about working beyond the line of duty to achieve excellence.
-All additional requested documents were provided in a timely manner - The QAP document is not providing in a clear manner the objectives and expected outcomes of the offered PSP - The QAP documents does not elaborate in PSP commitment towards the efficient use of the financial resources that may come from the tuition fees - The QAP document is not being offered in English language - There is lack of sufficient KPIs as quality indicators
+- The graduates of this PSP are expected to enhance their competencies and seek a position of professional maturity

+- The program director and program manager were particularly positive and passionate about working beyond the line of duty to achieve excellence.
+All additional requested documents were provided in a timely manner

+- The QAP document is not providing in a clear manner the objectives and expected outcomes of the offered PSP

+- The QAP documents does not elaborate in PSP commitment towards the efficient use of the financial resources that may come from the tuition fees

+- The QAP document is not being offered in English language - There is lack of sufficient KPIs as performance indicators